 Set up the refinement as below.
-To save time, assign it to a pre-saved topological entity set named Local element size refinement.
+To save time, assign it to a pre-saved saved selection named Local element size refinement.

 Now we can go back to the Mesh tab and hit ‘Generate’.

 Now, with the controlled cell size, it’s possible to see a big difference in the fins’ discretization.

 So far, we have learned how to visualize the mesh on surfaces.
 However, this does not give us any information regarding the interior elements.
-For such cases, a Mesh clip can be used to see the interior cells.
+For such cases, the Mesh quality feature can be used to see the interior cells.
 Please follow the steps below:

 As we are not interested in seeing the quality of the cells at the moment, change the Scalar to ‘None’ and enable Show element mesh.
-Now the interior is visible.
-We can see the hexahedral cells in the middle of the domain.
+Now the interior is visible – We can see the hexahedral cells in the middle of the domain.
 By zooming in to the fins, the boundary layers can be seen:

 From the image above, we can see that mesh size suddenly increases when it transitions from tetrahedral to hexahedral cells.

 Due to the natural convection, a hot air plume is expected to rise along the vertical axis of the heat sink.
 To ensure that we are capturing the convection plume more accurately, a region refinement is recommended.